Fundamental limitations on distillation of quantum channel resources: Abstract

 \section{Abstract}

-We establish universal limitations on the manipulation of quantum channel resources under the most general, adaptive transformation protocols.
-Focusing in particular on the class of distillation tasks --- which can be understood either as the purification of noisy channels into unitary ones, or the extraction of state-based resources from channels --- we develop fundamental restrictions on the error necessarily incurred in such transformations, applicable to many different settings in general resource theories.
-We introduce comprehensive lower bounds for the overhead of any physical distillation protocol in terms of required channel uses, imposing strong limitations on the practical efficiency and cost of channel manipulation protocols.
-In the asymptotic setting, our results yield broadly applicable strong converse bounds for the rates of distillation.
-As a special case, our methods apply to the manipulation of quantum states, in which case they significantly improve on and extend the recent no-go theorems for resource purification in [Fang and Liu, Phys.\ Rev.\ Lett.\ 125, 060405 (2020)].
-We demonstrate our results through explicit applications to quantum communication, where we recover in particular a number of strong converse bounds for the quantum capacity of channels assisted by various classes of operations, as well as to stabilizer quantum computation, where we study the precise quantitative links between magic state distillation and quantum gate synthesis, and provide improved bounds for both tasks.
+Quantum channels underlie the dynamics of quantum systems, but in many practical settings it is the channels themselves that require processing.
+We establish universal limitations on the processing of both quantum states and channels, expressed in the form of no-go theorems and quantitative bounds for the manipulation of general quantum channel resources under the most general transformation protocols.
+Focusing on the class of distillation tasks --- which can be understood either as the purification of noisy channels into unitary ones, or the extraction of state-based resources from channels --- we develop fundamental restrictions on the error incurred in such transformations and comprehensive lower bounds for the overhead of any distillation protocol.
+In the asymptotic setting, our results yield broadly applicable bounds for rates of distillation.
+We demonstrate our results through applications to fault-tolerant quantum computation, where we obtain state-of-the-art lower bounds for the overhead cost of magic state distillation, as well as to quantum communication, where we recover a number of strong converse bounds for quantum channel capacity.